 For me, the pain is in the back of the eyes.
 MRI results showed nothing, so it has baffled doctors.
 If you check into pain clinic sites on the web, you will notice that pain is not always something that you can point at, apply a cure and have it go away.
 Something is causing it.
 Drugs may diminish it, but it is always there.

 What saved me?
-Oddly enough, it was the fact that a large share of my work was on AIX systems.
-While the Forest Service (where I work) uses Windows, most of my screen is taken up in “shell sessions”, windows of black background with amber, green or red lettering.
+Oddly enough, it is the fact that a large share of my work is on AIX and Linux systems.
+While the Forest Service (where I work) uses Windows for the desktop computers, most of my screen is taken up in “shell sessions”, connections to remote AIX or Linux systems.
+My screen was filled with windows of black background with amber, green or red lettering.
 In other words, what most users encountered in the early 80’s before the advent of color monitors.
 In the early 80’s, everyone did their work on black-background screens with bright lettering.
 The end result?
-It is a lot easier on the eyes.
+It ia a lot easier on the eyes.

 I was so relieved to discover that I could do this work.
 But the migraines still lingered.
 It was becoming clear by 2014 that work habits and diet changes were not going to lick this problem.